-The community, country and world are currently experiencing a historical event that is almost unprecedented in modern times and it has the unique distinction of requiring almost everyone aware of what’s going on to undertake the same precautions, follow the same procedures and essentially unite across borders, political and religious affiliations to keep our securities in place – now and for the future.
-No matter what you believe in office or where you worship at, the COVID-19 reality that the world currently faces is a serious issue for which we have to put much of our lives and the things we take for granted on hold; to be quarantined and isolated where we call our homes in order to keep the COVID-19 cells from spreading.
+The community, country, and world are experiencing a historical event that is almost unprecedented in modern times.
+It has the unique distinction of requiring almost everyone aware of what’s going on to undertake the same precautions, follows the same procedures, and essentially unite across borders and political and religious affiliations to keep our securities in place – now and for the future.
+No matter what you believe in office or where you worship, the COVID-19 reality that the world currently faces is a serious issue for which we have to put much of our lives and the things we take for granted on hold; to be quarantined and isolated where we call our homes to keep the COVID-19 cells from spreading.

-And yet, this is also a time that requires community to knit together more than ever.
-Unlike the days that follow a disaster such as a wildfire, flood or tornado, this emergency has lingering presence and anxiety while essential municipalities, organizations dedicated to serving the disadvantaged, shipping services and similar needs require workers to brave that presence and serve the needs of many others.
+And yet, this is also a time that requires the community to knit together more than ever.
+Unlike the days that follow a disaster such as a wildfire, flood, or tornado, this emergency has lingering presence and anxiety while essential municipalities, organizations dedicated to serving the disadvantaged, shipping services, and similar needs require workers to brave that presence and serve the needs of many others.

 In this post, Sensible Concrete would like to take the spotlight off ourselves and shine it on those who are serving the needs of the community.